-Our programme has been developed to meet the expectations outlined in the Gatsby Benchmarks:
+Our programme has been developed to meet the expectations in the Gatsby Benchmarks as outlined in the Good Career Guidance: The Next 10 Years:

-- 1. A stable careers programme with a careers leader

-- 2. Learning from career and labour market information

-- 3. Addressing the needs of each student

-- 4. Linking curriculum learning to careers
+- 1. A stable careers programme - 2.
+Learning from career and labour market information - 3.
+Addressing the needs of each young person - 4.
+Linking curriculum learning to careers

 - 5. Encounters with employers and employees

 - 6. Experience of workplaces

 - 7. Encounters with further and higher education

 - 8. Personal guidance